rzelazny/readmeGenerator/README.md

 ## Description

-This project uses a CLI to gather info and generate a complete markdown Readme file that is saved locally as README.md.
+This project uses a CLI to gather info and generate a markdown Readme file that is saved locally as README.md.

 ## Table of Contents